snipercup/CDDA-Content-Manager/doc/dialogeditor.md

 # Dialog editor

 This page describes how to use the dialog editor.
 It assumes you know how to write dialog as per [NPSs.md](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/NPCs.md) and you know how to edit the JSON files.
+This doc shows an overview followed by different topics.
+Each topics ends with an animated gif summarizing the topic.

 ## Contents: